-- A. Develop a depth of integrated knowledge, critical perspectives, and skills (including research skills informs practice), which characterise the Physical Education programme; - B. Apply appropriate teaching and learning theories, models and practices in a range of practical contexts;
+- a.
+Develop a depth of integrated knowledge, critical perspectives, and skills (including research skills and research that informs practice), which characterise the physical education and sports coaching programme; - b.
+Develop a critical appreciation of the multifaceted nature of sports coaching. - c.
+Apply and critique appropriate teaching and learning theories, sports coaching concepts, models, and practices to a range of theoretical and practical situations - d.
+Engage effectively in a range of learning and teaching, and coaching contexts, critical analysis, reflection and evaluation; - e.
+Develop students who: can practice independently, can draw on relevant knowledge, have skills and attributes to perform effectively in the domain of Physical Education and/or coaching science, demonstrate safety and ethical awareness, can undertake a range of leadership and management roles; - f.
+Facilitate the development of transferable and graduate skills to enable students to engage effectively in lifelong learning and continuing professional development. - g.
+Develop reflective skills that enable graduates to critically reflect on practice, published pedagogical literature and their own professional development;

-- C. Engage effectively in a range of learning and teaching contexts, critical analysis, reflection and evaluation: - D. Develop students who: can practice independently, can draw on relevant knowledge, have skills and attributes to perform effectively in the domain of Physical Education, demonstrate safety and ethical awareness, can undertake a range of leadership and management roles; - E. Facilitate the development of transferable and graduate skills to enable students to engage effectively in lifelong learning and continuing professional development.
+It should be noted that because these aims are the guiding statements structuring the course they can be both explicitly dealt with in modules, whilst in other instances they are more implicitly referred to.

-It should also be noted that because these aims are the guiding statements structuring the course they can be both explicitly dealt with in modules, whilst in other instances they are more implicitly referred to.
+A Physical Education and Sports Coaching graduate will have experienced a curriculum that has blended the critical aspects coaching and physical education.
+Graduates will have developed an understanding of a complex body of knowledge, which will be at the current boundaries of the academic discipline of sport and exercise science.

-A PE graduate will have developed an understanding of a complex body of knowledge, which will be at the current boundaries of the academic discipline of sport and exercise science.
-The PE graduate will be confident; articulate; with a sound understanding of pedagogy; able to evaluate evidence, arguments and assumptions to reach sound judgements; to communicate effectively and have the ability to deliver a contemporary and relevant curriculum.
-The content of the PE undergraduate programme is designed to help students build a clear and strong, inclusive personal philosophy regarding the nature and purposes of the subject in schools, to underpin their future professional practice.
+The PE&SC graduate will be confident; articulate; with a sound understanding of teaching and coaching pedagogy; able to evaluate evidence, arguments and assumptions in order to reach sound judgements; to communicate effectively and can deliver effective teaching and coaching programmes.
+In this respect, the content of the PE&SC undergraduate programme is designed to help students build a clear and strong, inclusive personal philosophy regarding the nature and purposes of sports education in order to underpin their future professional practice.